ansible/ansible/docsite/rst/community.rst

 is a good fit or not, having the discussion on the development list is often a lot easier than having to modify a pull request later.

-New module developers should read through `http://docs.ansible.com/ansible/dev_guide/developing_modules.html`_ for helpful pointers and information about running adhoc tests `http://docs.ansible.com/ansible/dev_guide/developing_modules.html#testing-modules`_.
+New module developers should read through `developing modules <http://docs.ansible.com/ansible/dev_guide/developing_modules.html>`_ for helpful pointers and information about running adhoc tests `testing modules <http://docs.ansible.com/ansible/dev_guide/developing_modules.html#testing-modules>`_.

 When submitting patches, be sure to run the unit tests first ``make tests`` and always use, these are the same basic tests that will automatically run on Shippable when creating the PR.
 There are more in depth tests in the ``tests/integration``